 Recycled glass and quartz countertops are very similar in how they are made, performance, colors, and some patterns.

-Non-porous and does not stain in the traditional sense, but certain chemicals can discolor the resin.
+- Non-porous and does not stain in the traditional sense, but certain chemicals can discolor the resin causing a bleached-out stain in quartz countertops.
 Recycled glass can both stain (cement-based) and be discolored by chemicals (resin and cement).

 Recycled Glass vs. Corian